Dance Fremont! has three stages in its Youth Program:

 Rite of Spring

 This annual school recital is a celebration of all our students′ accomplishments in the classroom.
 Students may participate in the performance with regular class and dress rehearsal attendance.
 The dress rehearsal is mandatory!
 A student may opt not to perform in the performance but still participate in class and the preparation process.
 Students will be responsible for their tights, leotards and shoes.
-Dance Fremont! loans costumes to each performer that should be returned in class the following week.
+Dance Fremont! loans costumes to each performer that must be returned after the performance.
 A performance fee is required from each participant and all tuition payments must be paid prior to distribution of costumes.